bullistic-hq/bullistic-campaign-treasury-manager/README.md

 3. If the campaign **********does********** meet its goal…
     1. Some initial payout percentage of the funds will be immediately given to the creator.
 This number should be configurable.
     2. The rest of the funds will be released in ******phases******.
-We (Formfunction) can veto the phases, in which case users will get partially refunded.
+We (Bullistic) can veto the phases, in which case users will get partially refunded.
 The number of phases and the payout percentage for each phase should be configurable.
 A future follow-up may allow campaign supporters to veto payout phases.

 > 💡 Note that in our product, we will probably start with hardcoded phases and not expose the configuration logic to creators.
 E.g. by default, 50% would be paid out immediately, then 25% after 3 months, and then 25% after 6 months.